 To break up the potential monotony there's a dull wraparound story that will have the viewer wishing for some monotony.

-The stage show surrounds Britney with excellent dancers, which has the unfortunate effect of making Brit look like a well-rehearsed non-dancer going through the motions but not really caring what she's doing.
+The stage show surrounds Britney with excellent dancers, which has the unfortunate effect of making Brit look like a well-rehearsed non-dancer going through the motions but not really caring about what she's doing.
 Brit and dancers act out little vignettes during the music, Brit emerging from a disco speaker, sitting on a cute motorcycle, in a cute car, and so forth.

 Brit does a duet with a videotape of will.i.am where he says he's the (going from memory) "big fat bass" and Brit says she's the tweeter.
 I find myself wondering if this is metaphorical, but find no other signifiers; then I wonder why I'm wondering.

 No musicians are depicted, and the only pretense of this being a live musical performance is the head-worn wireless microphone.
 I'm told at least one song was sung live at each concert — if any such performance was captured here, it was re-dubbed later because Britney's lip-syncing is unconvincing throughout the show.

-Almost any healthy young woman given a month or two of rehearsal could do about as well.
-Whatever favorable associations the viewer may have regarding Britney will need to be summoned because she comes off entirely blank in this performance.
-It's as if no audience showed up, but her tyrannical father made her do the show anyway, and she didn't know it was being recorded.
+Almost any healthy young woman given couple months' rehearsal could do about as well.
+Britney comes off entirely blank, the performance failing to project any personality.
+It's as if no audience showed up, but her tyrannical manager/father made her do the show anyway, and she didn't know it was being recorded.